 Many managers believe that degrees validate qualifications, and they’ll usually choose a candidate with a degree over one without.

 This issue is also highly dependent on the industry.
 For instance, someone who works in psychology would need a higher degree to counsel, whereas someone in construction would need more hands-on experience.

 “People can certainly be successful without a degree,” said Membrillo.
 “However, they need to choose a path or career where it’s not necessary.”

 Even at his marketing agency, there are some positions that Membrillo doesn’t require a degree for, such as marketing content writers.
 He hires them based on writing samples and tests, and he would consider anyone regardless of whether they graduated from college, going off talent and experience rather than schooling.

 Everyone is different.
 There is no right or wrong level of education, no matter what society says.
 People learn in various ways, and it ultimately comes down to what works best for them.

-If you don't want or have the resources to attend college, there are many other paths to take.
+If you don’t have the resources or don’t want to attend college, there are other paths to take.
 Here are the most common.
 [Learn how people got rich without college.]

 Trade schools are great for those with specific interests who want to receive accelerated training and education for a given trade, from elevator installment to radiation therapy.
-At the end of their studies at a trade school, students typically receive a diploma and certification in their field of study.
+At the end of their studies at a trade school, students typically receive a diploma and certification in their field.
 This route requires less money and time.

 “Standard programs may vary from one to two years, depending on the certification or degree being accredited,” according to Schwartz.
 “So, in half the time it takes to finish a four-year degree program, those pursuing the skilled trades can already be working in their industry and start becoming financially dependent.”

-Many of these trades offer more job security than those associated with degrees, Schwartz added.
+Many trades offer more job security than those associated with degrees, Schwartz added.
 Career stability is something all workers want, and a major reason why many attend college and earn degrees in the first place.